The Modern Foreign Languages Faculty

 Throughout the course of study, emphasis will be placed on the foreign language as a means of communication with others.
 Classroom activities within the learning context will be purposeful and meaningful and structured to move the pupils towards confident, creative and independent use of the new material.

 Communicative activities, pair-work, group-work, as well as teacher-pupil interaction are emphasised and this leads to increasing personal self-confidence in speaking the foreign language and also promote social and presentation skills.

-In Year 9 we offer French, Spanish, German and Kiswahili are all on offer to Year 9 pupils.
+In Shell (Year 9) we offer French, Spanish, German and Kiswahili are all on offer to Shell (Year 9) pupils.
 The courses generally begin with revision of the present tense, use of adjectives, asking questions and using reflexive verbs, and moves on to introduce the perfect tense, adverbs of frequency, and the comparative and superlative.
 The imperfect and future tenses are introduced towards the end of the course.
-It is possible to start any of the four languages offered in Year 9.
+It is possible to start any of the four languages offered in Shell (Year 9).
 However, it is fair to say that it can be a challenge to have only three years to prepare for IGCSE, especially with regard to Kiswahili.

 In Year 10, the course begins with revision of adjectives, and the use of emphatic pronouns.
 There is a focus on correct use of the present, perfect, future and imperfect tenses.
 Practice of past papers is started to improve examination technique and preparation for the IGCSE oral examination is begun.
 The syllabuses followed for French, German and Spanish are CIE IGCSE and CIE O Level for Swahili.